 - New Faculty Orientation (all new full-time faculty), Monday, August 24, 2015, 8 am - 3 pm, Evergreen campus

-- New Part-Time Faculty Orientation (all new part-time affiliates and per-course faculty), Tuesday, August 25, 2015, 6-9 pm, Timonium campus
+- New Part-Time Faculty Orientation (open to all new part-time affiliates and per-course faculty), Tuesday, August 25, 2015, 6-9 pm, Timonium campus

 - Records Office – Information on registration, class rosters, classroom assignments, schedules and exams, catalogues, and other university policies.